Part of the Advance America chain · locations

 At this Muncie location, you can apply for payday loans and title loans with quick processing times.
 The experienced staff at the W McGalliard Rd branch are ready to assist—call 765-284-0232 to learn about current rates, loan terms, or to get pre-approved before visiting.

 When visiting the Muncie Advance America, bring a valid ID, proof of income, and your banking information to expedite the application process.
-Advance America serves Muncie residents as a trusted option for emergency cash needs.
+Advance America serves Muncie residents as a reported option for emergency cash needs.

 Services & Features